kixe/FieldtypeSelectExtOption/README.md

 Working example: [InputfieldChosenSelect](http://modules.processwire.com/modules/inputfield-chosen-select/).

 function filter() is hookable since version 1.1.3 filter() returns the WHERE clause which will be added to the SELECT command.
-You can specify more than one conditions using AND or OR operators.
+You can specify more than one condition using AND or OR operators.

+new function options() to get the array of all possible value/label pairs since version 1.1.6

 ## Links
 + [Support Board processwire.com](https://processwire.com/talk/topic/9320-fieldtype-select-external-option/)